MohamedRadwan-DevOps/devops-step-by-step/docs/install-uninstall-docker-on-ubuntu-on-hyperv.md

-# Install/uninstall Docker on Ubuntu on HV:
+# Install/uninstall Docker on Ubuntu on Hyper-V:

 1.1 Navigate to Hyber-V manager -> open ubuntu VM-> login